wojciech-lasota/memory/README.md

 # memory
-from Anna Kubów course, memory game
+from Anna Kubów course
+A retro grid-based game in vanilla JavaScript, HTML and CSS